arbaker82/finalProject/README.md

 6. Create a Node.js web server using a modern framework such as Express.js or Fastify.
 Serve at least one route.
 	•	Met: In server.js, an Express.js server is created and serves routes /apod and /birthday-apods.

-## Dependencies: Node, Express, dotenv
+## Dependencies: Node, Express, node-fetch, dotenv

 ## Instructions to Run the Project